Academic Common Market

 Helps expand and strengthen schools of nursing to reduce the critical shortage of nurse educators needed to educate the nation’s registered nurses.
 The Council surveys institutions for nursing education trends and shares online graduate nursing courses.

-As of April 2018, eight Florida institutions are members, listed here with their representatives to the Council:
+As of October 2018, six Florida institutions are members, listed here with their representatives to the Council:

 Barry University: John McFadden, Dean